ietf-scim-wg/draft-ietf-scim-core-schema/draft-zollner-scim-core-schema.md

    The following singular attributes are defined in addition to the common attributes defined in the core schema:

+documentationUri
-   documentationUri  An HTTP-addressable URL pointing to the service
-      provider's human-consumable help documentation.
+: An HTTP-addressable URL pointing to the service provider's human-consumable help documentation.
 OPTIONAL.

+patch
-   patch  A complex type that specifies PATCH configuration options.
+: A complex type that specifies PATCH configuration options.
 REQUIRED.
 See Section 3.5.2 of [RFC7644].

+   supported
-      supported  A Boolean value specifying whether or not the operation is supported.
+   : A Boolean value specifying whether or not the operation is supported.
 REQUIRED.

+bulk
-   bulk  A complex type that specifies bulk configuration options.
-See
-      Section 3.7 of [RFC7644].
+: A complex type that specifies bulk configuration options.
+See Section 3.7 of [RFC7644].
 REQUIRED.

+   supported
-      supported  A Boolean value specifying whether or not the operation is supported.
+   : A Boolean value specifying whether or not the operation is supported.
 REQUIRED.

+   maxOperations
-      maxOperations  An integer value specifying the maximum number of operations.
+   : An integer value specifying the maximum number of operations.
 REQUIRED.

+   maxPayloadSize
-      maxPayloadSize  An integer value specifying the maximum payload size in bytes.
+   : An integer value specifying the maximum payload size in bytes.
 REQUIRED.

+filter
-   filter  A complex type that specifies FILTER options.
+: A complex type that specifies FILTER options.
 REQUIRED.
-See
-      Section 3.4.2.2 of [RFC7644].
+See Section 3.4.2.2 of [RFC7644].

+   supported
-      supported  A Boolean value specifying whether or not the operation is supported.
+   : A Boolean value specifying whether or not the operation is supported.
 REQUIRED.

+   maxResults
-      maxResults  An integer value specifying the maximum number of resources returned in a response.
+   : An integer value specifying the maximum number of resources returned in a response.
 REQUIRED.

+changePassword
-   changePassword  A complex type that specifies configuration options
-      related to changing a password.
+: A complex type that specifies configuration options related to changing a password.
 REQUIRED.

+   supported
-      supported  A Boolean value specifying whether or not the operation is supported.
+   : A Boolean value specifying whether or not the operation is supported.
 REQUIRED.

+sort
-   sort  A complex type that specifies Sort configuration options.
+: A complex type that specifies Sort configuration options.
 REQUIRED.

-TBD                     Expires October 16, 2022               [Page 25]

-Internet-Draft              SCIM Core Schema                  April 2022
+   supported

-      supported  A Boolean value specifying whether or not sorting is supported.
+   : A Boolean value specifying whether or not sorting is supported.
 REQUIRED.

+etag
-   etag  A complex type that specifies ETag configuration options.
+: A complex type that specifies ETag configuration options.
 REQUIRED.

+   supported
-      supported  A Boolean value specifying whether or not the operation is supported.
+   : A Boolean value specifying whether or not the operation is supported.
 REQUIRED.

 The following multi-valued attribute is defined in addition to the common attributes defined in the core schema:

+authenticationSchemes
-   authenticationSchemes  A multi-valued complex type that specifies
-      supported authentication scheme properties.
-To enable seamless discovery of configurations, the service provider SHOULD, with the appropriate security considerations, make the
-      authenticationSchemes attribute publicly accessible without prior
+: A multi-valued complex type that specifies supported authentication scheme properties.
+To enable seamless discovery of configurations, the service provider SHOULD, with the appropriate security considerations, make the authenticationSchemes attribute publicly accessible without prior authentication.
-      authentication.
 REQUIRED.
-The following sub-attributes are
+The following sub-attributes are defined:

-      defined:
+   type

-      type  The authentication scheme.
-This specification defines the values "oauth", "oauth2", "oauthbearertoken", "httpbasic", and
+   : The authentication scheme.
+This specification defines the values "oauth", "oauth2", "oauthbearertoken", "httpbasic", and "httpdigest".
-         "httpdigest".
 REQUIRED.

+   name
-      name  The common authentication scheme name, e.g., HTTP Basic.
+   : The common authentication scheme name, e.g., HTTP Basic.
 REQUIRED.

+   description
-      description  A description of the authentication scheme.
+   : A description of the authentication scheme.
 REQUIRED.

+   specUri
-      specUri  An HTTP-addressable URL pointing to the authentication scheme's specification.
+   : An HTTP-addressable URL pointing to the authentication scheme's specification.
 OPTIONAL.

+   documentationUri
-      documentationUri  An HTTP-addressable URL pointing to the authentication scheme's usage documentation.
+   : An HTTP-addressable URL pointing to the authentication scheme's usage documentation.
 OPTIONAL.

-6. ResourceType Schema
+# ResourceType Schema

 The "ResourceType" schema specifies the metadata about a resource type.
 Resource type resources are READ-ONLY and identified using the following schema URI:
 "urn:ietf:params:scim:schemas:core:2.0:ResourceType".
 Unlike other
 core resources, all attributes are REQUIRED unless otherwise specified.
 The "id" attribute is not required for the resource type resource.

 The following singular attributes are defined:

-TBD                     Expires October 16, 2022               [Page 26]

-Internet-Draft              SCIM Core Schema                  April 2022
+id

-   id The resource type's server unique id.
-This is often the same
-      value as the "name" attribute.
+: The resource type's server unique id.
+This is often the same value as the "name" attribute.
 OPTIONAL.

+name
-   name  The resource type name.
-When applicable, service providers
-      MUST specify the name, e.g., "User" or "Group".
+: The resource type name.
+When applicable, service providers MUST specify the name, e.g., "User" or "Group".
 This name is referenced by the "meta.resourceType" attribute in all resources.
 REQUIRED.

+description
-   description  The resource type's human-readable description.
-When
-      applicable, service providers MUST specify the description.
+: The resource type's human-readable description.
+When applicable, service providers MUST specify the description.
 OPTIONAL.

+endpoint
-   endpoint  The resource type's HTTP-addressable endpoint relative to
-      the Base URL of the service provider, e.g., "Users".
+: The resource type's HTTP-addressable endpoint relative to the Base URL of the service provider, e.g., "Users".
 REQUIRED.

+schema
-   schema  The resource type's primary/base schema URI, e.g.,
-      "urn:ietf:params:scim:schemas:core:2.0:User".
-This MUST be equal
-      to the "id" attribute of the associated "Schema" resource.
+: The resource type's primary/base schema URI, e.g., "urn:ietf:params:scim:schemas:core:2.0:User".
+This MUST be equal to the "id" attribute of the associated "Schema" resource.
 REQUIRED.

+schemaExtensions
-   schemaExtensions  A list of URIs of the resource type's schema
+: A list of URIs of the resource type's schema extensions.
-      extensions.
 OPTIONAL.

+   schema
-      schema  The URI of an extended schema, e.g., "urn:edu:2.0:Staff".
+   : The URI of an extended schema, e.g., "urn:edu:2.0:Staff".
 This MUST be equal to the "id" attribute of a "Schema" resource.
 REQUIRED.

+   required
-      required  A Boolean value that specifies whether or not the schema extension is required for the resource type.
+   : A Boolean value that specifies whether or not the schema extension is required for the resource type.
 If true, a resource of this type MUST include this schema extension and also include any attributes declared as required in this schema extension.
 If false, a resource of this type MAY omit this schema extension.
 REQUIRED.

-7. Schema Definition
+# Schema Definition

    This section defines a way to specify the schema in use by resources available and accepted by a SCIM service provider.
 For each